anilgitme/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
-When a new variable is being called inplace of the original function name.
-I could tell when the first function is being called with new variable to invoke the 2nd function.
+How can you tell? where name is being called inside the function.. its used when the name is being defined with dansroll.
+Because name has to reach outside the function to get the value of name

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 Numbers are always between 0-5 could change the .floor to .ceil to get numbers 1-6

 c.
-What is the lexical scope of `newRoll`? that is a local block scope because its inside the function
+What is the lexical scope of `newRoll`? that is a local block scope because its inside the function(static scope)

 ### Task 3 - Stretch Goals